 We acknowledge the incredible contributions made by other blanket groups and projects (around the world) and are not trying to replace or replicate them.
 This project has simply become a meaningful and healing way for us (and others) to give back…

-To nominate a disaster survivor to receive a blanket OR if you would like one yourself, please email – firstname.lastname@example.org
+To nominate a disaster survivor or request a blanket yourself please email – firstname.lastname@example.org we’d love to welcome you to the #blanketclub

 Squares can be either knitted or crocheted and are ideally 20cm (approx 8 inches) square.